Spring Blooms: Seasonal Flowers for Your Wedding

 Seasonality

 It's important to note that peony season is quite short—typically only 6-8 weeks.
 Since peonies are grown outdoors, their availability is highly dependent on the weather.
-If you have your heart set on peonies for your wedding, I recommend planning for a mid-November wedding to increase your chances of having these stunning blooms.
+If you have your heart set on peonies for your wedding, I recommend planning for an late October/early November wedding to increase your chances of having these stunning blooms.

 Tulips: Elegant and Versatile